Everything you need to know about app verification & security review.

 The process can take anywhere from a few weeks to (more commonly) multiple months, depending on the complexity of the application.
 If your application requires remediation testing (i.e. if you don’t pass the initial security assessment), the process can take longer, but these timelines are largely dependent on your company’s existing security policies and the complexity of your application.

 At Nylas, it took us just two weeks to complete the security assessment, but we were already SOC 2, Type II certified, which helped reduce the timeline.

-Costs will vary depending on the complexity of your implementation and the state of security processes that already exist.
-The process can take anywhere from a few weeks to (more commonly) multiple months, depending on the complexity of the application, and costs anywhere from $15,000-$75,000.
+Costs vary depending on the complexity of your implementation and the state of security processes that already exist.
+The process can take anywhere from a few weeks to (more commonly) multiple months, depending on the complexity of your application.
+Google references a range from $15,000-$75,000.

 How Can I Speed Up the App Verification and Security Review Process?